ysba/embctask/README.md

 The following is a JSON file used to configure ``embctask`` for generating code.
 * The application is called ``app_complex``.
 Any name could be used since respecting C standards.
 * The application contain 3 sub-tasks: ``init``, ``run`` and ``result``.
-* Eacho sub-task has their own states.
+* Each sub-task has their own states.

 ```JSON
 {